carolinaborim/documentation/source/includes/use_case_scenarios/_use_case_scenarios.md

 ## Get a list of equipment

-To access a list of equipment, it's necessary to make a HTTP Request to [Equipment API](https://agco-fuse.github.io/documentation/#get-equipment) in the following format: `GET /equipment` and when the information is returned with success, the list will be available.
+To access a list of equipment, it's necessary to make a HTTP Request to [Equipment API](https://agco-fuse.github.io/documentation/#get-equipment) in the following format: `GET /equipment`.
+When the information is returned with success, the list will be available.

 At this [code example](https://github.com/agco-fuse/dealership-demo/blob/master/app/scripts/services/apiservice.js#L11-L19) we are requesting the API to get a list of equipment.